310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}
 {% bubble Tetora surprised %}
-(…!?
-W-What’s he doing all of a sudden!?)
+<th>(…!?
+W-What’s he doing all of a sudden!?)</th>

 {% endbubble %}
 {% bubble Shinobu surprised %}
-(He’s not going to tell our fans that this is the last time the five of us will perform together… is he?)
+<th>(He’s not going to tell our fans that this is the last time the five of us will perform together… is he?)</th>

-(This is an extremely sensitive issue, so we decided that we’d announce it much more properly and carefully rather than in this improvised live show—)
+<th>(This is an extremely sensitive issue, so we decided that we’d announce it much more properly and carefully rather than in this improvised live show—)</th>

-(Isn’t that why we chose to make today all about making everyone enjoy themselves…?)
+<th>(Isn’t that why we chose to make today all about making everyone enjoy themselves…?)</th>

-(Actually, wait—Midori-kun tends to not check HoldHands that often, so perhaps he isn’t aware of our decision…?)
+<th>(Actually, wait—Midori-kun tends to not check HoldHands that often, so perhaps he isn’t aware of our decision…?)</th>

 {% endbubble %}
 ## Chapter 4
 {% img /img/es/eventstory/cometshow/ep4.jpg %}

 {% bubble Tetora worried %}
-(Mrmm… I don’t think Midori-kun’s planning on exposing everything to the public out of desperation or something.)
+<th>(Mrmm… I don’t think Midori-kun’s planning on exposing everything to the public out of desperation or something.)</th>

-(He’s a hero too, after all—He said it himself, and we see him the same way no matter what.)
+<th>(He’s a hero too, after all—He said it himself, and we see him the same way no matter what.)</th>

-(He wouldn’t say something upsetting while he’s wearing his hero uniform.)
+<th>(He wouldn’t say something upsetting while he’s wearing his hero uniform.)</th>

-(Wait, no… He *does* actually say rude stuff to some people, like Morisawa-senpai.
+<th>(Wait, no… He *does* actually say rude stuff to some people, like Morisawa-senpai.
 What’s *that* all about anyway?
 Is he trying to act like a spoiled kid around him—or maybe messing around with him?
-I mean, it sounds like it’s how he expresses his love, so…?)
+I mean, it sounds like it’s how he expresses his love, so…?)</th>

 {% endbubble %}
 {% bubble Midori serious %}